ubccpsc/310/project/Deliverable1.md

 Trying to keep all of the requirements in mind at once is going to be overwhelming.
 Tackling a single task that you can accomplish in an hour is going to be much more effective.
 Iteratively growing your project from small task to small task is going to be the best way to make forward progress.

+You can now use the ```ts-node``` package for this and future deliverables if you wish.
+To add it, simply run ```npm install ts-node --save``` from the command line.
+Some people were encountering issues when trying to run or debug single test cases without it, having this should hopefully help clear up those issues.
+If you were not having issues due to not having this package, you can ignore this, it is not required for the project and is only for your convenience.

 ## Contribution statement

 In your repository, each teammate must commit a file called ```/D1-contrib_<GitHubId>.md```.
 This file is mandatory, not submitting it will result in a **0%** on the deliverable.
 The file should contain: